How to Get an SSL Certificate [+10 Best Free SSLs]

 How SSL Certificates Work

 SSL certificates can be a bit complicated to understand with all the technical jargon and acronyms.
-To give you a simple but accurate overview of how SSL certificates work, let’s imagine our friend Michelle is visiting her favorite website, hubspot.com.
+I’ll give you a simple but accurate overview of how SSL certificates work by walking you through what happens when I visit my favorite website, hubspot.com.

 Verification

-Initially, Michelle opens her laptop and types “hubspot.com” into her web browser, Google Chrome.
-While Google Chrome loads the site, Michelle’s computer receives HubSpot’s SSL certificate through a public key and verifies it with the certificate authority.
+Initially, I open my laptop and type “hubspot.com” into my web browser, Google Chrome.
+While Google Chrome loads the site, my computer receives HubSpot’s SSL certificate through a public key and verifies it with the certificate authority.
 This is the first step.

 Handshake